 WebP format was developed by Google in 2010 for the replacement of JPEG, PNG, and GIF formats on the Web.
 The format supports both lossy and lossless compression and has a higher compression ratio than conventional JPEG and PNG have.

 WebP also supports the animation feature as GIF does and an animated WebP file is much smaller than GIF one; if they have the same content, the WebP file is about 10% ~ 20% in size compared to the GIF file.

-There weren't many browsers that supported it in the past, but now, modern browsers like Chrome, Edge, and Firefox support this format.
-In addition, since the iPhone will support this format from iOS14, which is expected to be released in September 2020, images in this format can be viewed without limitation on almost any device after September of this year.
+There weren't many browsers that supported WebP in the past, but now, WebM is supported on almost all browsers except IE(Internet Explorer) so images in this format can be viewed without limitation on almost any device.

 AVIF (AV1 Image Format) is a next-generation image format that is designed to provide highly efficient image compression with superior image quality.
 It is based on the AV1 video codec, which is a royalty-free, open-source video codec developed by the Alliance for Open Media (AOM), a consortium of major technology companies including Google, Netflix, Amazon, and Microsoft, among others.